How Ongoing Support can help

-Ongoing Support (Work Assist) is available to employees with disability, injury or a health condition who need support to maintain their job or are having difficulty performing the essential functions of a job due to the impact of their disability, injury or health condition.
+Ongoing Support is available to eligible employees who are having difficulty performing the essential functions of their job due to the impact of their disability, injury or health condition.

-An Inclusive Employment Australia provider will work with you and your employer to provide support to keep your job.
+Ongoing Support is a free service funded by the Australian Government and is available through Inclusive Employment Australia.
+An Inclusive Employment Australia provider will work with you and your employer to provide Ongoing Support to help you keep your job.

 Employers are also supported by Inclusive Employment Australia providers to keep you working so they don’t lose a valuable team member.